 The pale color of Morganite is soft enough to look like the way you blush when you see your beloved at the end of the aisle waiting for you.
 Like the sky at that moment before the sun shines on the sea, Morganite is that perfect shade of blush.

-Why would you choose it instead of a diamond engagement ring?
-For so many reasons…
+Why do you want it instead of a diamond engagement ring?
+So many reasons…

 What Type of Gem is Morganite?